Needing blockers for Tagovailoa, Dolphins draft Hunt - WHIZ News

 MIAMI (AP) — Anxious to keep Tua Tagovailoa healthy, the Miami Dolphins invested in more protection for him Friday.

-Miami drafted versatile Louisiana-Lafayette offensive lineman Robert Hunt in the third round.
-The 6-foot-5, 323-pound Hunt was a four-year starter for the Ragin’ Cajuns at left guard, left tackle and right tackle.
+Miami used a second-round pick to select offensive lineman Robert Hunt, a four-year starter for Louisiana-Lafayette at left guard, left tackle and right tackle.

-Hunt and Southern Cal tackle Austin Jackson, acquired with Miami’s second first-round pick Thursday, will shore up a line that could have four new starters in 2020.
+The 6-foot-5, 323-pound Hunt and Southern Cal tackle Austin Jackson, acquired with Miami’s second first-round pick Thursday, will shore up an offensive line that could have four new starters in 2020.

+The Dolphins also took Alabama defensive tackle Raekwon Davis in the second round.
+Their third-round pick — and their sixth among the NFL’s first 70 selections — was safety Brandon Jones, a three-year starter at Texas.

+Miami has nine more picks on the final day of the draft Saturday.

 The Dolphins’ first pick was Tagovailoa, considered a potential franchise quarterback if he can stay healthy.
 He set an FBS record for career passing efficiency at Alabama but underwent surgery four times, and his college career was ended by a hip injury in mid-November.